MAG-40-Armed Citizens' Rules of Engagement + Livefire Course

 About the instructor:

-For nearly three decades, the Firearms Academy of Seattle, Inc. has hosted Massad Ayoob in the Pacific Northwest, making his exceptional training courses accessible to area residents.
+For over three decades, the Firearms Academy of Seattle, Inc. has hosted Massad Ayoob in the Pacific Northwest, making his exceptional training courses accessible to area residents.
 Ayoob's qualifications to teach this material is unparalleled--

 - Nationally recognized as an authority on use of deadly force